-3 Reasons Why I Wouldn't Choose Holafly eSIM For My Travels [Personal Review]
+Holafly eSIM Review: Why I Wouldn't Choose It For My Travels

-As this trend being prominent, there's been a surge in influencers on YouTube, TikTok, and Instagram recommending travel eSIMs.
 The one I see popping up the most is Holafly eSIM.
-It seems they're really ramping up their online marketing lately.
+It seems they're really doubling down on their online marketing lately.
 If you search "Holafly eSIM" on X (formerly Twitter), you'll find posts from various influencers and bloggers.

-Before I dive into the main topic of "why I wouldn't choose Holafly eSIM myself," I want to mention this upfront:
+Before I dive into the main topic of "why I wouldn't choose Holafly eSIM myself", let me make one obvious yet important note here:

 *I don't know if Holafly actually pays these influencers, so this is just a general observation.
 In any case, I think most people are already aware of this and take it into account when they see such posts.

-*This article does not use any affiliate links whatsoever.
+*This article does not contain any affiliate links whatsoever.
 So instead, there are a few Google ads placed (thank you for your understanding).

 Alright, that's enough of the preamble, let's get into the main topic.